so8-ham/Delta-Demo/README.md

 # Delta-Demo
-This is  a Demo for git and git hub class
+This is  a Demo for git and git hub class.